macobac/css-frameworks/README.md

 - fetchNewPost.mjs: maybe make a btn to profile here after post is posted? or to feed, or to look at post when i have fetched that later

-- User can update a post content item
+- User can search the post content feed

 In progress comments:

-- User can search the post content feed

 ## To-do list:

 To-do list comments: